Heath1979/Happy-Heath/README.md

 All content written for this site is purely for educational purposes.
 Actual businesses were used as the basis for each blog post.
 - [Facebook](https://www.facebook.com) for Facebook business profiles.
 - [YouTube](https://www.youtube.com) for supporting videos on the advertised businesses.
-Credit to Visit Fylde Coast,
+- [ChatGPT](https://chatgpt.com/) for creating content for posts written by Heath1979.

 ### **Media References**
 - [Pexels](https://www.pexels.com/) for images used on this site. credit to Rodrii Sabino.
 - [Notionavenue](https://www.notionavenue.co/) for hex color code for comments delete button.
 - [Coolers](https://coolors.co/) for color generator used for pallette for the site.
 - [AWeber](https://blog.aweber.com/) for advice on fonts used for a blog site.
+- [FontAwesome](https://fontawesome.com/) for social media icons used in the footer.
+- [LogoDesign](https://logodesign.ai/) for generating the Happy Heath logo.

 ### **Code**